PennyLaneAI/qml/demonstrations_categories.md

 # Demonstrations Categories

 The file `demonstrations_categories.json` defines the categories we use for demonstrations.
-It gives the title of each category, the description (which is used on the `single category view page`), the URL fragment, and the order index.
+It gives the title of each category, the description (which is used on the `single category view page`), and the URL fragment.

 ### Category Definition Object Properties